 I like the layers, but next time, I might not wait as long in between layers.
 The layers turned out very separate and distinct.
 Having the colors blend would be fun!

 Even though it was a hot day, and we were melting wax around an outside fire, I think waiting to unmold the candles was the hardest part.
-(Or the hardest part could have been that the youngest got the last fudge bar!)
+(Or the hardest part could have been that the youngest got the last fudge bar as we waited!)

-It was very easy to unmold the other candles, too.
+It was very easy to unmold the candles.
 Though, the youngest tried pushing the candle from the coffee cup and caused a few cracks.
 We did notice that in some places, the wax was thin and delicate.
 I suppose it depends upon how much ice you add.

-Next time we might try a small layer of wax first, before any ice.
+Next time we might try a small layer of wax first, before adding any ice.

 Even though it was a hot 86 degrees outside, the youngest stayed out all afternoon- melting wax and candles and pouring the hot wax into the molds with me.

-Some of the candles had large caverns from the ice cubes and others had empty layers, maybe from melted water?
+Some of the candles had large caverns from the ice cubes and others had empty layers, possibly from melted water?

-I hope you will try the Fun Friday Project: Ice Candles, they are so fun, frugal and easy to make.
-Unmolding the candles is also fun, its great being surprised by the finished candles!
+I hope you will try the Fun Friday Project: Ice Candles.
+They are so fun, frugal and easy to make.
+Its great being surprised by the finished candles!
+I love how different they all are!

 Happy Camping (or working on projects-together!)